portlandcodeschool/frontend-freelancer/week02/week02_plan.md

 * Basic structures and ideas of HTML XXXX
 	* If most students are familiar with the structure of HTML and can clearly describe the concepts, this can shift to a Q&A
 * Basic structures and ideas of CSS XXXX
-	* If most students are familiar with the structure of CSS and can clearly describe the concepts, this can shift to a Q&A

 ##Wednesday